mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 too deeply of the flow of data and the responsibilities of the system as a whole or the components of the system.
 This leads to concepts in the system that are either not required or modelled from a perspective that is too general.

-As a slightly contrived example; imagine modeling a system that deals with University Students and the courses they are registered for.
+As a slightly contrived example; imagine modelling a system that deals with University Students and the courses they are registered for.

   * From the perspective of a specific lecturer the important properties of a student may be that they are registered for her lectures, the students attendance and grades.
-  * From the perspective of a specific faculty in the University the important features of the student might be the courses and modules that they attend in the facility, when they timetabled to attend, grade and attendence and their personal tutor.
+  * From the perspective of a specific faculty in the University the important features of the student might be the courses and modules that they attend in the facility, when they timetabled to attend, grade and attendance and their personal tutor.
   * From the perspective of the University administrator the important features are the courses they are taking, the overall timetable, which faculty and lectures they are taught by.